ccmbioinfo/osmp/docs/production.md

 # Production

-OSMP is deployed via Compose at [https://osmp.genomics4rd.ca](https://osmp.genomics4rd.ca).
+OSMP is deployed via Docker Compose at [https://osmp.genomics4rd.ca](https://osmp.genomics4rd.ca).
 The key differences between the staging and production are the removal of the test node and increased memory and CPU resource allocations for the `server` container.
 The OSMP production instance is connected to the [production instance of G4RD Phenotips](https://phenotips.genomics4rd.ca).
 Similar to the staging stack, to deploy the frontend, compiled static bundles are uploaded to a designated MinIO bucket.
 The routing between the frontend and backend is handled by the HAProxy reverse proxy.
+User accounts are managed in [Keycloak](https://keycloak.genomics4rd.ca).

 ## Continuous deployment through Github Actions